The Ice Warden | Chapter 1

 “It’ll be done,” Atres replied, leaving them alone.

-There was an awkward silence between Yuri and Sheila, while they waited, without looking at each other.
-He fixed his attention on the Imperial guards for a while, but the things the emissaries had said were odd enough to get him questioning the reason for their travel.
+There was an awkward silence between Yuri and Sheila, while they waited, both avoiding each other’s eyes.
+He fixed his attention on the Imperial guards for a while, but what the emissaries had said was strange enough to make him question the reason behind their journey.
 There was nothing else in Soth but legends, and he always thought they were just stories to scare the little kids.
-“The person you are searching for… is it a woodland spirit?” he decided to ask.
+“The person you are searching for… is it a woodland spirit?” he asked at last.

 She looked back at him.
 “Is that what the Fay are called in your land?”